-On the night of 14 September the Israeli's decide to enter West Beirut in order to, in the words of Israeli Prime Minister Menahem Begin, "protect the Muslims from the vengeance of the Phalangists."
+On the night of Gemayel's assassination, the Israeli's decide to enter West Beirut in order to, in the words of Israeli Prime Minister Menahem Begin, "protect the Muslims from the vengeance of the Phalangists".

 Eitan then flies to Beirut and tells the Phalangists that they will be responsible for the operation within the Sabra and Shatila refugee camps.
 Hobeika, who by now is the Lebanese Forces' principal military liaison officer to the IDF, is to be the overall commander of the Phalangist militia.

-On the morning of Wednesday, 15 September Ariel Sharon arrives in Beirut.
+Ariel Sharon arrives in Beirut on the morning of Wednesday, 15 September.
 He approves Eitan's arrangement with the Phalangists then meets with the Phalangists personally to confirm the plan.
 Sharon then returns to Israel.

-By the morning of Thursday, 16 September the IDF has completed the occupation of West Beirut.
+The IDF completes the occupation of West Beirut on the morning of Thursday, 16 September.
 The Sabra and Shatila camps are surrounded and sealed.
 The Sabra camp covers an area of about 300x200 metres and is thought to contain about 56,000 people.
 The Shatila camp is about 500x500 metres in size.

-At about 6 p.m. that evening the Israelis allow about 200 Phalangist militia under the command of Hobeika to enter the camps.
+The Israelis allow about 200 Phalangist militia under the command of Hobeika to enter the camps at about 6 p.m. on the evening of Thursday, 16 September.
 Over the next 38 hours, the Phalangists brutally massacre hundreds and possibly thousands of Palestinian men, women, and children.